pulliam/hitgif/README.md

 Welcome to Wekiwi!

 ## Description
-Wikiwi is an article's sharing application.
+Wekiwi is an article's sharing application.
 It's designed to have users that can login, logout, sign up, so when they are logged in (a session is existent), they are able to create new articles, edit existent ones and even delete it.
 The articles display which author (user) was it's creator, and the articles are separated in categories pre determinated.
 A time information should be created and stored when a new article is created or edited and associated with it.
 The users can acces old records of the same article, by clicking in older ones.
 The users should be able to create new articles in markdown language, and select the category of their article.

 ## ERD
 <img width="1201" alt="screen shot 2015-12-02 at 1 55 20 pm" src="https://cloud.githubusercontent.com/assets/14362520/11545213/f64fc2c2-9913-11e5-99f3-076e220956a6.png">